Scientific Name

 Description

-Sedum × rubrotinctum is a popular succulent with sprawling stems covered with tightly packed glossy green leaves with a red tip that turn to bronze in the summer months.
-It grows up to 8 inches (20 cm) tall.
-Leaves are bean-shaped, up to 0.8 inches (2 cm) long, and arranged spirally around the fleshy stems.
-The small flowers are yellow, star-shaped, and appear in spring.
+Sedum × rubrotinctum is a popular succulent with sprawling stems covered in tightly packed, glossy green leaves that are strongly flushed with bright red when exposed to full sun.
+It can grow up to 8 inches (20 cm) tall.
+The leaves are bean-shaped, arranged spirally around the fleshy stems, and can measure up to 0.8 inches (2 cm) in length.

 Learn more at How to Grow and Care for Sedum.